jitendra-gaur/Jitendra/Archetype segmentation.md

 o The goal would be to aim messages at what consumers want to be, not what they are.
 • In categories where the extreme types of consumer are the trend-setters o Speak to them and the others will follow

+Given is an n × m matrix X representing a multivariate data set with n observations and m attributes.
+For a given k the archetypal analysis finds the matrix Z of k m-dimensional archetypes according to the two fundamentals:
+(1) The data are best approximated by convex combinations of the archetypes, i.e., they minimize (2) The archetypes are convex combinations of the data points:

+With a view to the implementation, the algorithm consists of the following steps:
+Given the number of archetypes k:
+1. Data preparation and initialization: scale data, add a dummy row (see below) and initialize in a way that the the constraints are fulfilled to calculate the starting archetypes Z.
+2. Loop until RSS reduction is sufficiently small or the number of maximum iterations is reached:

+2.1.
+Find best alpha for the given set of archetypes Z: solve n convex least squares problems (i = 1, . . . , n)

+2.2.
+Recalculate archetypes : solve system of linear equations.
+2.3.
+Find best beta for the given set of archetypes ˜ Z: solve k convex least squares problems (j = 1, . . . , k)
+2.4.
+Recalculate archetypes Z.
+2.5.
+Calculate residual sum of squares RSS.
+3. Post-processing: remove dummy row and rescale archetypes.